opensearch-project/documentation-website/_aggregations/metric/weighted-avg.md

 ## Parameters

-When using the `weighted_avg` aggregation you must define the following parameters:
+When using the `weighted_avg` aggregation, you must define the following parameters:

 - `value`: The field or script to get the numeric values to average
 - `weight`: The field or script to get the weight for each value